 The Board comprises a non-executive chairman, two executive directors and three independent non-executive directors.
 As the Company evolves, the Board will be reviewed and expanded if necessary to ensure appropriate expertise is in place at all times to support its business activities.

 The Board is responsible for formulating, reviewing and approving the Group’s strategy, budgets, major items of capital expenditure and acquisitions.
 An agenda and all supporting documentation is circulated to all directors before each Board meeting.
 Open and timely access to all information is provided to all directors to enable them to bring independent judgement on issues affecting the Group and facilitate them in discharging their duties.
-The Board met fourteen times during the last financial year to 31 December 2015.
+The Board met eight times during the last financial year to 31 December 2016.

 In accordance with the Articles of Association of the Company, each director is required to resign and put their name forward for re-election every three years.

 The Board is accountable to the shareholders for delivery of sustained value growth.
 In order to support its duties and responsibilities the Board implements control procedures that assess and manage risk and ensure robust financial and operational management within the Group.
 The principal risks that the Group is exposed to can be classified under the general headings of exploration risk, commodity risk, price risk, currency risk and political risk.

 The Board also sets the Group’s core values and ethical standards of business conduct ensuring these are effectively communicated to all staff and monitored to ensure that they are being adhered to.